52tercero/Thisisfuerteventura1/README.md

 Notes:
 - The client auto-discovers the proxy on ports 3000..3010 via `js/proxy-discovery.js` using `/health`.
 - If feeds are blocked by the proxy allowlist or the proxy is down, the UI shows friendly messages and still renders the controls.
+ - On Netlify deploys, the client falls back automatically to Netlify Functions (`/.netlify/functions/rss` and `/.netlify/functions/aggregate`).

 ## Pages
 - `index.html` – hero + featured news